Tzinov15/NodeJSPlayground/README.md

 Contains explanation of how event-driven programming works in Node

+<h2> restful_express_api </h2>

+The result of following a tutorial from scotch.io on creating an API using Express

+<h2> modules_demo </h2>

+An example and large explanation on how the module system works in NodeJS.
+Not super in depth, but enough to understand how require statements work and how to use module.exports.
+See <b>greetings.js</b> for the large comment section, see main.js for how the sample modules get imported and used

 <h2> block_read.js and nonblock_read.js </h2>

 Two different files that read in a sample file (input.txt) and demonstrate the difference between synchrnous and asychrnous functions